JamesSo1/Project-1-The-Parks-of-Queens-App/README.md

 The following **additional** features are implemented:

-* [x] Each phone number associated with each park is a link that allows the user to call the park's number
+* [x] Each phone number associated with each park is a link that allows the user to call the park's phone number
 * [x] The address associated with a park is clickable and takes the user to a Google Maps page that tells the user how they can get to the park from their current location

 ## Video Walkthrough